-OTHER CAREER NOTES: In 1793 Col. Christian built a house on the east side of New River in (present-day) Giles County and established a ferry there - a Virginia State Historical Marker on Rt.
+OTHER CAREER NOTES:

+In 1785 Col. Christian established a ferry on New River.
+And in 1793 Col. Christian built a house on the east side of the river in (present-day) Giles County.
+A Virginia State Historical Marker on Rt.
 460 between Pembroke and Ripplemead identifies the approximate location.
+(See the Snidow's Ferry web page - link on the Site Map).